Samarth-Dengre/Employee.jet_ALL/README.md

 *This project is still in development phase.
 Kindly open any issues you face in the repo's `Issue` tab
-**This project was developed by Samarth Dengre and - [Vaibhav Jaiswal](https://github.com/thecurious1-sudo) for the event 'Code with Globalshala 3.0'
+**This project was developed by Samarth Dengre and - [Vaibhav Jaiswal](https://github.com/thecurious1-sudo) as a prototype for the event 'Code with Globalshala 3.0' ***and is not fully functional.

 # Empolyee.Jet